Feeding Babies and Young Children

 - If bottles are used, bottle feed safely and hold your baby for every feed; do not prop the bottle

-- 3.25% milk-fat (homogenized) cow’s milk can be their main milk source as early as nine months if your baby is eating a variety of foods, including iron-rich foods (beef, egg, beans, lentils, iron-fortified tofu) daily
+- 3.25% M.F. (homogenized) cow’s milk can be their main milk source between nine to 12 month of age if your baby is eating a variety of foods, including iron-rich foods (beef, egg, beans, lentils, iron-fortified tofu) daily.
+If cow’s milk is their main milk source, limit the amount to 750 mL (3 cups) daily.

 - Teach your baby how to drink from an open cup by offering water when your baby is eating or between feeds.
 Tap water is safe to drink